How Do You Get to Long Island MacArthur Airport from Manhattan?

 Mid Island Air Service is an option for local Long Island students who want a small-school experience with flexible scheduling.
 Limited online information means you'll want to visit in person or call to discuss fleet, pricing, and instructor availability before committing.
 Smaller schools can offer more personalized attention, but verify scheduling flexibility and aircraft availability — a single-aircraft operation means one maintenance issue can ground your training for weeks.

 Long Island Flying is one of the few flight schools in the New York metro area offering both fixed-wing airplane and helicopter training at the same location.
-Their fleet includes Cessna 172s and Cessna 152s for airplane training, a PC-based Aviation Training Device (PCATD) simulator, and Robinson R22 and R44 helicopters for rotorcraft training.
-They also accept international students.
+Their fleet includes Cessna 172s and Cessna 152s for airplane training, a PC-based Aviation Training Device (PCATD) simulator for instrument procedure practice, and Robinson R22 and R44 helicopters for rotorcraft training.
+The R22 is the industry-standard initial helicopter trainer used at the majority of civilian rotorcraft schools in the United States, while the R44 provides a larger platform for advanced helicopter maneuvers and commercial certificate training.
+Long Island Flying also accepts international students, making it one of the few KISP schools accessible to non-US citizens with proper TSA approval and visa documentation.
+Operating under Part 61, the school offers flexible scheduling for both airplane and helicopter students who want to train at their own pace.

 What They Offer